zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 === Smush Image Compression and Optimization === Plugin Name: Smush Image Compression and Optimization
-Version: 2.6.1
+Version: 2.7.4.1
 Author: WPMU DEV
 Author URI: http://premium.wpmudev.org/
 Contributors: WPMUDEV, alexdunae
 Tags: image, resize, optimize, compress, performance, lossless, lossy, photo, pictures, optimize JPG, compress PNG, Smush WordPress Compression, Smush.it
 Requires at least: 3.5
-Tested up to: 4.7.2
+Tested up to: 4.8
-Stable tag: 2.6.1
+Stable tag: 2.7.4.1
 License: GPL v2 - http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 Compress and optimize image files, improve performance and boost your SEO rank using Smush WordPress image compression and optimization.

 == Description ==

-<strong>Resize, optimize and compress all of your images</strong> with the <strong>incredibly powerful</strong> and <strong>100% free WordPress image smusher</strong>, brought to you by the superteam at WPMU DEV!
+<strong>Resize, optimize and compress all of your images with the incredibly powerful and 100% free WordPress image smusher, brought to you by the superteam at WPMU DEV!</strong>

+= Award Winning Image Optimization =
+Smush has been benchmarked and tested number one for speed and quality and is the <a href="https://torquemag.io/2017/04/wp-smush-defeats-wordfence-wins-plugin-madness-2017/">award-winning</a>, proven crowd favorite image optimization plugin for WordPress.

-<strong>Now with image resizing!</strong> Set a max width and height and large images will scale down as they are being compressed.
+Now with image resizing!
+Set a max width and height and large images will scale down as they are being compressed.

 Our servers do all the heavy lifting.
 Strip hidden bulky information from your images and reduce file size without losing quality.